When it comes to building your foundations, soil type is really important as it will inform your choice of foundation system.

-Here we explain the soil types you could encounter on your plot, and the foundation types available.
+Here we break down the properties of the soil types you might encounter on your site and help you decide which foundation system is most suitable.

 For a how-to guide on getting started with your foundations, check out our Beginner’s Guide.